-Rebekah Scott Hall Conditions Assessment
+Rebekah Scott Hall Chronology and Conditions Assessment

 Designed by renowned Atlanta architect Thomas H. Morgan of Morgan & Dillon, Rebekah Scott Hall was constructed in the Italian Renaissance Revival style.
 The second oldest permanent building on the Agnes Scott College campus in Decatur, Georgia, “Rebekah” was slated for extensive rehabilitation in 2014.
 APPS was selected as the historic preservation consulting firm for the project.